-The very thin layers of colour wash are laid down on to dampened stretched paper so that colour flows smoothly over the paper surface.
-The actual colour is very thin and it can take several layers of colour to start to make an impression.
+I lay the layers of colour wash down on to dampened, stretched paper so that colour flows smoothly over the paper surface.
+The actual colour is very thin and it can take several layers of colour to make an impression.
 Remember that watercolour goes on to the paper darker than it will show when dry.

-Without any real plan of campaign, I painted in some hills.
-The line of what could be a road or a stream was left as the clean paper.
-The sky had two layers of very pale blue from an ultramarine source (i.e. a darker purplish blue).
+I painted in some hills with no forward planning.
+The white area of unpainted paper could turn into a road or stream as the picture progresses.
+For the sky I started with two layers of very pale blue from an ultramarine source (i.e. a darker purplish blue).

 I tried to crop into the photo to give you a detailed shot, but I am afraid the quality isn't very good.
-As you can see the layers of colour may be thin, but each layer adds to the previous ones and the effect is graded colour under total control.
+As you can see, the layers of colour may be thin, but each layer adds to the previous ones giving total control of the graded colour.

-It may help you to see another scaled up portion of the washes which has been colour adjusted from the original photo so that you can see what is going on.
-The layers of colour may be thin, but each layer adds to the previous ones and the effect is graded colour under total control.
+It may help to see another scaled up portion of the washes which has been colour adjusted from the original photo so that you can see what is going on.

-I have now taken the colour washes on a stage and decided to make those left hand hills into more definite mountains.
-There is also a darker line of nearer hills on the right
+I have now taken the colour washes on a stage and made those left hand hills into more definite mountains.
+There is also a darker line of nearer hills on the right.

-This is a case of decision making ‘as we go along’.
+This is a case of decision making as we go along.
 Next I added some shadow along the road/stream edge.
-Still not sure what the overall subject will be.
-What might have been just general hillsides will now, I think, take on a Scottish air and have more golden colours in the foreground.
+I'm still not sure what the overall subject will be, at this stage.
+What might have been just general hillsides will now take on a Scottish air and have more golden colours in the foreground.

-A couple of further washes of ochre shades have now been added to the green and I have put away the wash brush and the bowls of thin colour and looked afresh at the picture to decide where to go next.
+I have added further washes of ochre shades to the green.
+I then put away the wash brush and the bowls of thin colour and looked afresh at the picture to decide where to go next.

-You will see that I have drawn in some Highland cattle on the right and also added some trees in the middle distance.
-Some darker shading has been applied to the left hand side high ground in the distance which will give a focal point of dark against the light of the sky.
+You'll see that I have drawn in some Highland cattle on the right and also added some trees in the middle distance.
+I applied some darker shading to the left-hand side high ground in the distance, which will give a focal point of dark against the light of the sky.

 I have now decided that the road in the foreground will have more ‘life’ if it is a stream.
 It may well become narrower as the picture progresses, but we will see.